PHOENIX-WSU/Geocoding-and-Address-Correction-Pipeline/README.md

 The script will display its progress in the terminal and save the final output file in the `Production/Geocoded/` directory upon completion.

+#### Trailing Zeros
+If any of the final output column values have trailing zeros in them, modify the contents of the `remove_trailing_zeros.py` file, reflecting your actual file name and column names

+#### Potential Gotchas
+Make sure when running the code, to not modify the batch sizes for either Census or Gemini or the script might potentially get stuck (Census has a limit of 10k records per batch, better to be well below the limit)